 Julian DeShazier serves as the Senior Minister of University Church in Chicago.
 A native of the city, he graduated from Morehouse College and the University of Chicago Divinity School.
-Prior to his current position, Julian served as Teen Pastor at Covenant United Church of Christ, and has also worked with the Coca-Cola Leadership Program and Fund for Theological Education.
-He is also an award-winning musician and songwriter, known to many as “J.Kwest.”
+Working with the community, Julian was instrumental in bringing a Level-1 trauma center to the Southside of Chicago, and was named one of "40 Under 40" leaders by Crains Chicago Business.
+He's also an Emmy award-winning musician and songwriter, known to many as “J.Kwest.”

 Posts By This Author

 if it needs dying, kill it

 Do the work and let the work speak for itself.